 - The student's time will not be billed;

 - The firm will not submit the student's time in a later application for attorneys' fees; and

-- The firm will not pay any of its similarly-situated student interns during the summer.
+- The firm does not pay any of its similarly-situated student interns during the summer.

 The firm must agree to ALL of these points in writing.